XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 Federated sidechains enable developers to launch new features and innovative applications using the foundation of XRP Ledger technology.
 Sidechains can customize the XRP Ledger protocol to the needs of a specific use case or project and run it as its own blockchain.
 Here are a few examples:

-* Build a smart contract layer like EVM smart contract, a web assembly smart contract, or a Move VM smart contract.
+* Build a smart contract layer, powered by an engine compatible with the Ethereum Virtual Machine (EVM), web assembly, or a Move VM.
 * Build your own algorithmic stable coin with customised ledger types and transaction rules.
 * Build permissioned or nearly permissionless, centralized or largely decentralized ledgers whose assets can be traded on the Mainnet DEX
 * Create private or public sidechains, and possibly make the public sidechains available to the community to leverage various use cases.
 For example, a [smart sidechain with Hooks](https://hooks-testnet.xrpl-labs.com/) enabled.